koendv/cst816t/README.md

 ```
 touchpad.begin(mode_change);
 ```
 In mode change the ic sends an interrupt when the finger changes position.
+Compared to mode touch, the number of interrupts is more moderate.

 - mode fast